WoobieTheBear/xml_memorial/README.md

 # when you are done call
 docker-compose -f ./docker/docker-compose.yml down --volumes --remove-orphans
 ```
-6. Watch the funny command line output saying that there was a lot of things done and installed that you have no clue what it means
-7. Enter the magic words `npm start`
-8. Open a browser and enter [`localhost:1337/asset.xml`](http://localhost:1337/asset.xml)
+6. Open a browser and enter [`localhost:1337/asset.xml`](http://localhost:1337/asset.xml)
-9. Congratulations, you are now a hackerman, now go out into the wild and make autistic remarks at how sad our life and how morally twisted our society is
+7. Congratulations, you are now a hackerman, now go out into the wild and make autistic remarks at how sad our life and how morally twisted our society is

 ## XPath information